Lama Foundation: Religious practices

 The Lama Foundation is notable among communal religious movements in that it embraced an eclectic approach to spiritual discovery, rather than depending strictly on the teachings and authority of a single charismatic leader or discipline.
 In this respect, it was similar to prior movements such as Gerald Heard's Trabuco College.
 This individual autonomy is also displayed by the relative lack of communality in its living arrangements, compared to other groups founded at the same time.

 Education

 Roots and Wings Charter School, affiliated with the Questa Independent Schools school district, is in Lama.

 Current status

-The meals at Lama are primarily, but not always, vegetarian.
+The meals at Lama are primarily vegetarian, they maintain a separate storage and cooking facility for meat products as meat is not allowed to be cooked indoors.
 The electrical power comes predominantly from solar panels but is supplemented by propane as necessary.